 Simulation: Creating a robust simulation environment to test our vehicle in environments we don't have access to, such as the MCity test track using CARLA, Unreal Engine, ROS, MATLAB, and Simulink.

-We are looking for an Infrastructure Director and dedicated team members to manage these projects
+We are looking for dedicated team members to manage these projects

 The Telemetry/CAN group is responsible for executing the autonomous controls on the car.
 Using tools such as CAN, ROS, and Git, as a core member you will be responsible for ensuring the car is able to understand the autonomous commands from our path-planning group.
 For the winter term of 2021, the Telemetry/CAN group has the important task of testing our entire CAN interface which will determine if our car runs in autonomous mode smoothly or drives into a wall!
 No prior technical experience is required as you will have many opportunities to learn but a willingness to learn is required.